WuerthPhoenix/tornado/RUN_WITH_CARGO_MAKE.md

 [refer to its documentation](https://github.com/sagiegurari/cargo-make).

 ## Configuration
-The run configuration is in the _src/Makefile.toml_ which is the default configuration file used by cargo-make.
+The run configuration is in the _Makefile.toml_ which is the default configuration file used by cargo-make.

 Into this file, each Tornado executable has its own run task.